 CJD is a rare form of progressive dementia characterized by degeneration and loss of nerve cells leading to the production of microscopic holes in the brain.
 CJD usually has rapid onset and decline.
-Early symptoms may include lapses in memory, mood swings similar to depression, lack of interest in family and activities and becoming more socially withdrawn.
+Early symptoms may include lapse in memory, mood swings similar to depression, lack of interest in family and activities and becoming more socially withdrawn.

 Click for further reading on Creutzfeldt-Jakob Disease from our National website.

 www.ninds.nih.gov – This is the site of The National Institute of Neurological Disorders and Stroke (NINDS).
-The organization is dedicated to raising awareness, supporting those living with Creutzfeldt-Jakob Disease, their families and caregivers, and promoting scientific advances.
+The organization is dedicated to raising awareness, supporting those living with Creutzfeldt-Jakob Disease, their families and care partners and promoting research.
 Their purposes are charitable, educational, and scientific.
-The site features information about Creutzfeldt-Jakob Disease, its symptoms and treatment, and links to on-line resources.
+The site features information about Creutzfeldt-Jakob Disease, its symptoms and treatment, and links to online resources.

 Mixed dementia occurs when someone is living with more than one form of dementia.
 Typically, this is both Alzheimer’s disease and vascular dementia.
 Researchers don’t know exactly how many older adults currently diagnosed with a specific type of dementia actually have mixed dementia, but autopsy studies indicate that the condition may be significantly more common than previously realized.
 Autopsy studies play a key role in shedding light on mixed dementia because scientists can’t yet measure most dementia-related brain changes in living individuals.

-The concept of mixed dementia is clinically important because the combination of the two diseases may have a greater impact on the brain than either by itself.
+The concept of mixed dementia is clinically important because the combination of the two forms of dementia may have a greater impact on the brain than either by itself.

 Click for further reading on mixed dementia from our National website.

 Young Onset Dementia (YOD)

-Dementia beginning before the age of 65 is known as young onset dementia (YOD).
+Dementia beginning before the age of 65 is known as young onset dementia.
 Many people assume that Alzheimer’s disease and other dementias only affect older people.
 However, about 1 person in every 1,000 under the age of 65 develops dementia.